Sushi Ishikawa, which currently has a location on the Upper East Side, opens today at 207 West 80th Street, Grubstreet first reported.

 photo by @this.is.dchang

-According to The Infatuation’s review of Pham’s UES location, diners may also witness “pieces of fatty tuna seared with a blowtorch”.
+According to The Infatuation’s review of Pham’s Upper East Side location, diners may also witness “pieces of fatty tuna seared with a blowtorch”.
 They also mention that the diversity of flavors may be a sensory overload for some, and that sushi purists should most likely keep their distance.

-The new restaurant will have a 12 seat sushi counter, so they recommend making reservations well in advance.
+The Upper West Side restaurant will have a 12 seat sushi counter, so they recommend making reservations well in advance.